 Blue Drop, LLC is a blended component unit because it is organized as a not-for-profit corporation in which the Authority is the sole corporate member, as identified in Blue Drop, LLC's articles of incorporation and bylaws.
-The inclusion of Blue Drop, LLC as a blended component unit did not have a material effect on the fiscal year 2018 or 2017 financial statements.
-Separate audited financial statements for Blue Drop, LLC are available from the Blue Drop, LLC Office at 80 M Street SE, Washington, DC 20003.
-Condensed financial statements of Blue Drop, LLC as of and for the years ended September 30, 2018 and 2017 are also included in Note 15.
+The inclusion of Blue Drop, LLC as a blended component unit did not have a material effect on the fiscal year 2019 or 2018 financial statements.
+Separate audited financial statements for Blue Drop, LLC are available from the Blue Drop, LLC Office at 1385 Canal Street SE, Washington, DC 20003.
+Condensed financial statements of Blue Drop, LLC as of and for the years ended September 30, 2019 and 2018 are also included in Note 15.